unslothai/unsloth/README.md

 </div>

-## ✨ Finetune with our Free UI Now
+## ✨ Finetune with our Free UI
-- Use our free UI notebooks which we have already set up so you can easily finetune a model from scratch.
+- Use our free UI notebooks which we have set up so you can **easily** finetune a model from scratch.
-- No expertise & cost required!
+- **No expertise & cost required!** Just upload your data set, load it and you're done!
 - All have **DPO support** included.

 | Models          |    &nbsp; &nbsp; &nbsp;  Free Live Demos  &nbsp; &nbsp;                                                                                                    | Performance | VRAM use |